Special Education Visual And Performing Arts

 By month/date, THE STUDENT will tell the historical significance of a dance with 75% accuracy for 8 of 10 days as observed and recorded by staff

-By month/date, THE STUDENT will learn and perform a dance form his/her own or another culture with 25% accuracy as observed and recorded by staff
+By month/date, THE STUDENT will learn and perform a dance form his/her own or another culture with 25% accuracy for 4 of 10 days as observed and recorded by staff

-By month/date, THE STUDENT will learn and perform a dance form his/her own or another culture with 50% accuracy as observed and recorded by staff
+By month/date, THE STUDENT will learn and perform a dance form his/her own or another culture with 50% accuracy for 6 of 10 days as observed and recorded by staff

-By month/date, THE STUDENT will learn and perform a dance form his/her own or another culture with 75% accuracy as observed and recorded by staff
+By month/date, THE STUDENT will learn and perform a dance form his/her own or another culture with 75% accuracy for 8 of 10 days as observed and recorded by staff

 Invite guest dancers to demonstrate dances in costume